-The integration of Ubuntu clients is documented with example step-by-step instructions in Chapter 1.
+The integration of Ubuntu clients is documented with example step-by-step instructions in Integration of Ubuntu clients into a UCS domain (page 1).

-The integration of Mac OS X clients is documented with example step-by-step instructions in the UCS manual.
-Mac OS systems use a deviating domain integration based on Samba 4.
+The integration of macOS clients is documented with example step-by-step instructions1 in the UCS manual. macOS systems use a deviating domain integration based on Samba 4.